|

 HOLLIS:

-"Lives near the holly trees."
 English surname transferred to

-denoting someone who lived where holly trees grew.
+denoting someone who "lives near holly trees."

 -